WDI-SEA/react_state_exercises_global/08-film-2-state.md

 <details>
   <summary>Hint</summary>
-  Recall the string interpolation you used to toggle a <code>className</code> in the <code>Fave</code> component.
-Can you do something similar here?
+  Try using string interpolation to include a ternery statement in the <code>className</code>.
 </details>